Why is nutrition important?

 Rabbits can also be fed some quantities of washed green leafy vegetables e.g. cabbage, broccoli and kale (about 10-15% of what your rabbit ears).
 A very small quantity of concentrate food (1-2% of what your rabbit eats) can also be offered to your rabbit, but this is best reserved to offer as a treat.
 Muesli-style rabbit foods are not advisable as the rabbit will selectively eat certain bits resulting in an unhealthy diet.
 Good quality pellet style foods are preferable.
 Carrots and apples should only be occasional treats.

 The team at Greenbay are more than happy to help you with any questions you have about your pet’s food, or how best to feed them.

 One of our Registered Veterinary Nurses, Laura Sproul, has done further study in the area of nutrition.
-You can read more in depth information in her series of nutrition blogs:
+You can read more in depth information in her series of nutrition blogs and fact sheets:

-- Lifestage feeding for your dog and cat
+- Lifestage feeding for your dog or cat

 - Reading pet food labels

 - Other alternative diets – including grain free and vegetarian/vegan